 To give your lead generation a boost, you might want to look into some of the top AI lead generation tools that can help automate the process.
 And if you need a framework to pull all this together, our guide to creating a social media marketing plan template is a great starting point.

-Understand Your B2B Audience
+Understanding Your Manufacturing B2B Audience

 Remember who you’re talking to.
 This isn’t B2C marketing where you’re selling to a general audience.
 You’re communicating with highly specialized professionals, and to get their attention, you have to understand what makes them tick.
 This is where creating detailed buyer personas is non-negotiable.